 In order to guarantee that the system clock is operating correctly prior to the FPGA starting up after configuration, the DLL can delay the completion of the configuration process until after it has achieved lock.

-See "DLL Timing Parameters" on page 39 for frequency range information.
+See DLL Timing Parameters, page 21 of Module 3, for frequency range information.